You Can't Take It with You (play): Act One

-The story takes place entirely in the large house of a slightly odd New York City family.
-Various characters in the lives of the Vanderhof-Sycamore-Carmichael clan are introduced in the first act.
+The story takes place entirely in the home of the Sycamores, a slightly odd New York City family.

-The patriarch of the family, Grandpa Vanderhof, is a whimsical old man who keeps pet snakes and has never paid his income tax.
-His daughter is Penelope "Penny" Vanderhof, a writer of adventure- and sex-filled melodrama plays.
-Penny is married to Paul Sycamore, a tinkerer who manufactures fireworks in the basement with the help of his assistant, Mr. De Pinna, who used to be the family's iceman.
-One of Paul and Penny's two daughters is Essie Sycamore Carmichael, a childlike candy maker who dreams of being a ballerina, even though she is a terrible dancer.
-Essie is married to Ed Carmichael, a xylophone player who lives with the family and helps distribute Essie's candies.
-Ed is an amateur printer who prints any phrase that sounds catchy.
-Paul and Penny's other daughter Alice Sycamore is quite obviously the only "normal" family member.
-She has an office job and is sometimes embarrassed by the eccentricities of her family, yet deep down, she still loves them.
-In addition, the Vanderhof-Sycamore-Carmichael clan employs a maid, Rheba, who is dating Donald, a handyman who performs odd jobs for the family.
+Grandpa Vanderhof, the family patriarch, is a whimsical old man who keeps pet snakes and hasn’t worked a day in thirty-five years.
+His daughter, Penny, is a writer of racy melodrama plays.
+Penny’s husband, Paul Sycamore, manufactures fireworks in the basement with the help of his assistant, Mr. De Pinna, who used to be the family's iceman.
+Paul and Penny have two daughters: Essie, a candy maker who dreams of being a ballerina, even though she is a terrible dancer, and Alice, an office worker who is relatively “normal” compared to the rest of the family.
+Also living in the house are Essie’s husband Ed Carmichael, the family’s maid Rheba, and her boyfriend Donald, who works as the family’s handyman.

-Essie tells Grandpa Vanderhof that some letters have arrived for him from the "United States Government", but that she misplaced them.
-Shortly afterwards, Alice comes home and announces that she has fallen in love with her co-worker, Tony Kirby, the son of the company's executive.
-Before going upstairs to change clothes, Alice tells her family that Tony will be coming over shortly to take her on a date.
-The family members excitedly discuss Alice's new relationship.
+Essie tells Grandpa that some letters have arrived for him from the United States Government, but that she misplaced them.
+Shortly afterwards, Alice comes home and announces that she has fallen in love with Tony Kirby, vice-president of Kirby & Co. and the son of her boss.
+Alice tells her family that Tony will be coming over shortly to take her on a date and goes upstairs to change clothes.